alexandrastna/AI-for-ESG/README.md

 Each sentence is assigned to a **classification type** based on whether one or more pillars have a confidence score > 0.9.
 The breakdown is as follows:
 - `E`, `S`, or `G`: when exactly one pillar is confidently dominant
 - `multi (2)` or `multi (3)`: when two or all three labels are simultaneously strong
-- `none`: when no score exceeds the 0.9 threshold
+- `none`: when the classification is "none", or when no score exceeds the 0.9 threshold

 📊 **Distribution of classification types** (with score > 0.9):

 ![Distribution of Sentences by ESG Classification Type](Images/Distribution%20of%20Sentences%20by%20ESG%20Classification%20Type.png)

-> 🔍 Most sentences do not exceed the 0.9 threshold for any label and are therefore classified as `none`, so not ESG related.
+> 🔍 Most sentences are classified as `none`, so not ESG related.
 Among valid ESG sentences, Environmental classifications appear most frequently, followed by Social and Governance.
 Multi-label sentences are present.

 ---